theKronos-app/kronos/docs/features/editor.md

 The editor is the most important feature in kronos, while I wish to focus on more shiny features, ignoring the editor will lead to a subpar experience.
 To me building a good app means providing value to the user, building an amazing experience means focusing on the little details all the time.

+## Principles of a Great Editor Experience

+1. **Predictable Behavior:**
+   - Users should always know what will happen when they press a key or perform an action
+   - Example: Tab should always indent, Shift+Tab should always outdent
+   - Consistent behavior across all formatting operations

+2. **Immediate Feedback:**
+   - Changes should be visible instantly with no perceptible delay
+   - Visual feedback for actions (e.g., highlighting when a link is active)
+   - Smooth animations for transitions

+3. **Contextual Intelligence:**
+   - The editor should understand the context of what the user is doing
+   - Example: Auto-complete should suggest relevant tags based on document content
+   - Smart formatting based on content type (e.g., code blocks vs prose)

+4. **Minimal Cognitive Load:**
+   - Common actions should require minimal effort
+   - Keyboard shortcuts for frequent operations
+   - Intuitive defaults that match user expectations

+5. **Seamless Integration:**
+   - Features should work together harmoniously
+   - Example: Tags should integrate with search and filtering
+   - Drawings should be embeddable and linkable

 ## Current State of the Editor

 ### Core Setup: